Where is the Student Health Services located?

 Student Health Service utilizes “fee for service” billing.
 SHS charges office visit fees (comparable to those at a private healthcare provider’s office) each time a student receives care from a medical care provider.

-There may be additional fees for services including laboratory, radiology or pharmacy services, annual gynecological exams, counseling and mental health services, or visits with specialists (e.g. orthopedic clinic.)
+There may be additional fees for services including laboratory, radiology, pharmacy services, annual gynecological exams, and counseling and mental health services.
+See Billing FAQ

 What’s the difference between a nurse practitioner and a doctor?